Kintaro/wtftw/README.md

 ## Commands

-So far, the commands are hardcoded.
+In a default setting, the commands are hardcoded, but can be changed in your own config.

 ### Switch workspace
 ```